oconnor0/BeaconRoad/CoreRules.md

 - Medium length description of the character here.
 Include what kind of activities they normally partake in.
 - XP Triggers
-    - At the end of a session, mark XP if you addressed a challenge with arcane powers or knowledge.
+    - At the end of a session, mark 1 or 2 XP if you addressed a challenge with arcane powers or knowledge.
 - Starting Actions
     - 2 dots: Utter
     - 1 dot: Study